Tales from the Empire

 Tales from the Empire (1997) is an anthology of short stories set in the fictional Star Wars universe.
 The book is edited by Peter Schweighofer.

+All short stories featured had previously been published in the Star Wars Adventure Journal magazine.

 The centerpoint of the anthology is a short novel by Timothy Zahn and Michael A. Stackpole entitled "Side Trip".
 The short novel centers on two smugglers, Captain Haber Trell and Maranne Darmic.
 It features such prominent characters as Grand Admiral Thrawn, Hal and Corran Horn, Zekka Thyne, and Kirtan Loor.